DigBioLab/ExpoSeq/README.md

 # Welcome to ExpoSeq

 ExpoSeq is a powerful pipeline for processing and analyzing FASTQ files.
-It utilizes [MiXCR](https://docs.milaboratories.com/mixcr/getting-started/installation/) to align and assemble T- and B-cell receptors from high-throughput sequencing data.
+It utilizes [MiXCR](https://docs.milaboratories.com/mixcr/getting-started/installation/) to align and assemble from high-throughput sequencing data.

 ## Installation